-23.3 The benefit accrues from the first day of total disability after the waiting period and is payable monthly in arrears.

-- the end of the Insured Person's total disability; - we have paid you a Family Care Benefit for 6 months; - your Policy ends; - the Insured Person ceases to require full time care from the immediate family member, and - the immediate family member recommences gainful employment.
+- 23.3 The benefit accrues from the first day of total disability after the waiting period and is payable monthly in arrears. - The benefit will continue to accrue until the earliest of: - the end of the Insured Person's total disability; - we have paid you a Family Care Benefit for 6 months; - your Policy ends; - the Insured Person ceases to require full time care from the immediate family member; and - the immediate family member recommences gainful employment.

-24. Home Care Benefit
+S+ 24.
+Home Care Benefit